Article published on 14 August 2019

 It was a great honour to attend and officially open Andy’s Adventure Playground in Bestwood Country Park, Nottinghamshire.
 Featuring the Proludic Origin range of equipment – it was very well attended and a real pleasure to see such a wonderful play area reopened to the public.

 Andy’s mum Sue Maycock has campaigned tirelessly for funds with the support of the Friends of Bestwood County Park and the local community.
-The revamped park cost £65,000 with £20,000 being raised through the work of Sue, the Friends of Group and other community members.
+The revamped park cost £65,000 with £20,000 raised through the work of Sue, the Friends of Group and other community members.
 This is a great achievement and a fitting tribute to her son who loved the park as a boy.
 Andy was also a keen member of the air cadets so some features in the play area reflect this with the addition of an airplane.

 It’s amazing, it really is.
 There’s a wooden airplane that children can climb and play with.
 That was what Andrew was about; from six years old he was going to fly his airplane.
 It’s got slides, a zip wire, lots of climbing poles.
 There are three different sets of swings.
 There’s a seesaw.
 The children are going to absolutely love it.
 It was lovely when we first did it.
 This time, it’s so nice and different.
 There’s more there!